Pool Ionizer vs. Salt Chlorinator

 Choosing the right pool sanitation system is essential for maintaining water quality while ensuring a safe and enjoyable swimming experience.
 Two popular alternatives to traditional chlorine treatment are pool ionizer and salt chlorinator.
 While both systems reduce reliance on standard chlorine, they operate using distinct mechanisms.
 Understanding their differences can help pool owners determine the best option for their needs.

-Ions in Action – Copper ions prevent algae growth, while silver ions target bacteria and other microorganisms, naturally sanitizing the water.
+Mineral Ions in Action – Copper ions prevent algae growth, while silver ions target bacteria and other microorganisms, naturally sanitizing the water.
+Zinc can also be used as an additional algaecide and water clarifier.

-Water Treatment – These ions remain active in the water, continuously combating contaminants and reducing the need for high chlorine levels.
+Water Treatment – These mineral ions remain active in the water, continuously combating contaminants and reducing the need for chlorine.
+They are stable in sunlight and do not off-gas.

 A salt chlorinator converts dissolved salt in the pool water into chlorine using an electrolytic cell.